What are hyphens?

 For example: twenty-five

-We use hyphens to join a prefix to a root word.
+We might use a hyphen to join a prefix to a root word.

 When should we use hyphens?